gitbls/sdm/Docs/Plugins.md

 When `apt-cacher-ng` craps out, login on the caching server and issue the following command: `sudo reset-apt-cacher`, and then try the client operation again.
 The `apt-cacher-ng` plugin installs `reset-apt-cacher` during customization.

+### apt-config

+apt-config provides some control over apt in the customized IMG

+#### Arguments

+* `no-install-recommends` &mdash; Disable installing recommended software
+* `confold` &mdash; &mdash; always keep old unmodified copy of a config file without prompting
+* `confdef` &mdash; prefer the default method in the package for handling config file conflicts.
+If no default action specified by a package, falls back to `confold` if specified
+* `nopager` &mdash; Disable use of pager in `apt` listing commands
+* `nocolor` &mdash; Disable use of color in `apt` listing commands

+#### Examples

+* `--plugin apt-config:"no-install-recommends|nopager|nocolor"` &mdash; Disable installing recommended software and paged and colored apt listing output

 ### apt-file

 apt-file installs the *apt-file* command and builds the database.
 This is very handy for looking up apt-related information.